taylor-allen/JWT-Authentication-System/README.md

 1. Install the python packages: `$ pipenv install`
 2. Run `$ pipenv shell` to activate your project's virtual environment and use its specific Python and dependencies.
 3. Create a .env file based on the .env.example: `$ cp .env.example .env` if one is not created already
-4. pipenv install flask
+4. Run `$ pipenv install flask`
-5. pipenv install flask-jwt-extended
+5. Run `$ pipenv install flask-jwt-extended`
-6. Create a user model in models.py (this should already be included in your boilerplate).
+6. Create a user model in `./src/api/models.py` (this should already be included in your boilerplate).
-7. Set Up Routes
-8. We will need routes for signup, login, and getting user details.
+7. Set up your endpoints in `./src/api/routes.py`.
+We will need routes for signup, login, and getting user details.
-9. Import JWT Functionality: `from flask_jwt_extended import create_access_token, get_jwt_identity, jwt_required, JWTManager`
+9. Import JWT functionality: `from flask_jwt_extended import create_access_token, get_jwt_identity, jwt_required, JWTManager`
 10. Migrate the migrations: `$ pipenv run migrate` (skip if you have not made changes to the models on the `./src/api/models.py`)
 11. Run the migrations: `$ pipenv run upgrade`
 12. Run the application: `$ pipenv run start`